A brief history

-In 1958, Brother Christiantian, who had been a boy at the school, was sent back to formally close the school.
+In 1958, Brother Christiantian, who had been educated at Les Vauxbelets, was sent back to formally close the school.
 It had been shut since 1953 due to falling numbers, and since then the buildings had fallen into disrepair and moves were afoot to sell off the estate.
 Brother Christiantian and four other Brothers thought otherwise and set about repairing and cleaning the school again, reopening it in 1962.
 In the first year there were five pupils; in the second, forty.
 The school continued to grow.
 Over the following years the school housed the Dayton School (for pupils with learning difficulties) and subsequently the Brothers opened the Centre de Rencontres Scolaires International, which welcomed around 2,000 foreign students yearly to learn English.

 However, by the late 1990s Les Vauxbelets was once again struggling to maintain its student numbers, and the decision to close was made in the spring of 1996.
 At this time, Brother Christiantian read in the Evening Press that the recently re-founded Blanchelande College was seeking new premises.
 Brother Christiantian stated, ‘I thought to myself this cannot be a good situation for Blanchelande and I decided that I must act.’
 His superiors accepted the case he made for Les Vauxbelets to be leased in perpetuity to Blanchelande College.
-Brother Christiantian explaned: ‘I often say to people that it is like killing three birds with one stone.
+Brother Christiantian explained: ‘I often say to people that it is like killing three birds with one stone.
 Firstly, it saves Blanchelande.
 Next, it keeps the estate together.
 Finally, it brings education back to our house, which is the aim of our order.’

 The story of Blanchelande College began in Guernsey over 800 years ago and continues today.
 The College motto, fittingly, is ‘Semper fidelis’ (always faithful).